Internships

 Employer Events

-Part of choosing an internship includes knowing about workplace culture and available opportunities for your degree.
-Employers host events where you can meet company representatives and learn more about what's possible.
+Part of choosing an internship includes knowing about the opportunities available for your major.
+Employers host events where you can meet company representative and learn more about what’s possible.
+Sign up for employer events using Cal State LA Handshake.